 All skaters are required to wear ankle cuffs or socks that are made out of cut proof materials such as Kevlar or Dyneema, for both training and competition.
 The Club sells ankle protectors.
-Please ask for more info.
+Mandatory.
+They are available from our online store.

 Leather Gloves to protect your hands from sharp skate blades when you have fallen.
 Must be Cut-resistant and water-resistant.
 Mandatory.
 The Club sells gloves or they can be purchased from speed skating vendors.

 6. Neck Guard:

 All skaters are required to wear neck protection of a design covering the neck and all the soft parts of the upper chest area.
 It must be made with ballistic nylon or another cut resistant material.
 Hockey neck guards are ok.
 They can be purchased from a sporting goods store like Sport Chek or Canadian Tire or from speed skating vendors.
 Most skin suits also have a neck guard built in.

 7. Knee Pads:

 Special cloth knee pads (must be made of high density foam) to slow down sliding and protect the knees when you fall.
 Knee pads made of hard plastic are not permitted.
 Mandatory.
 They can be purchased from a sporting goods store like Sport Chek or Canadian Tire.

 8. Shin Pads:

 Smaller shin guards than soccer shin pads but with the same use.
 Must contain hard plastic or built-in puncture/cut-resistant material.
 Mandatory.
-They can be purchased from a sporting goods store like Sport Chek or Canadian Tire.
+Can be purchased from a sporting goods store like Sport Chek or Canadian Tire.